numbats/ida2024s2/README.md

 The default value for Quarto slides is 0.5.
 This setting scales the font size relative to the page font size.

-### 4. How can I disable editing in webR code chunks?
+### 4. How can I disable editing in `quarto-webr` code chunks?

 Set `read-only` to `true` for the code chunk.

-### 5. How can I control the maximum height of the webR editor to prevent it from growing indefinitely?
+### 5. How can I control the maximum height of the `quarto-webr` editor to prevent it from growing indefinitely?

 You can set `editor-max-height` for individual code chunks or globally.
 The value is specified in pixels.

-### 6. How can I automatically run the webR code chunk when the HTML file opens?
+### 6. How can I automatically run the `quarto-webr` code chunk when the HTML file opens?

 You can set `autorun` to `true` for individual code chunks or globally.

-### 7. Why does some webR code produce no output, even when run manually?
+### 7. Why does some `quarto-webr` code produce no output, even when run manually?

 This might be because you set `message` and `warning` to false, which suppresses all messages, including warnings and errors.
 If an error occurs, the code cannot be executed.

+### 8. Can I use interactive plots, such as those created with Plotly, in `quarto-webr`?

+No. As far as I know, it is quite complicated to implement so it isn't likely to be supported anytime soon.